yansun0/Griddy/README.md

 * hotkey functionalities (full screen, left 1/2, etc.)
 * width x height label on Hover Window
 * Onboarding for the Accessibility requirement
-* Support screen changes (add/remove screens, change resolutions)

 # Installation

-NOTICE: Griddy is pre-alpha, its nowhere near feature complete, nor fully tested.
+NOTICE: Griddy is barely alpha, its nowhere near feature complete, nor fully tested.
 I do not hold any responsibilies for damages to your system this may cause.

-1. Have a system with the latest `OSX 10.10` build
+Prereq: have a system with the latest `OSX 10.10` build

+### Option 1: build it yourself
-2. Install `Xcode 6.1`
+1. Have `Xcode 6.1` installed on your system.

-3. Clone this repo and build it
+2. Clone this repo and build it

-4. Enable developer mode on your mac if you haven't done so already
+3. Enable developer mode on your mac if you haven't done so already

-5. Go into `System Preferences` -> `Security & Privacy` -> `Accessibility` allow `Xcode` and/or `Griddy` depending where you're running it from.
+4. Go into `System Preferences` -> `Security & Privacy` -> `Accessibility` and allow `Xcode` and/or `Griddy` depending where you're running it from.

+### Option 2: use the release candidate
+1. Clone this repo

+2. copy Griddy/Griddy.app into your /Application folder

+3. Go into `System Preferences` -> `Security & Privacy` -> `Accessibility` and and `Griddy`.